RedisJSON/RedisJSON/docs/docs/path.md

 Paths always begin at the root of a Redis JSON value.
 The root is denoted by a period character (`.`).
 For paths that reference the root's children, it is optional to prefix the path with the root.

 Redis JSON supports both dot notation and bracket notation for object key access.
-The following paths refer to _mountain bikes_, which is a child of _inventory_ under the root:
+The following paths refer to 'mountain bikes', which is a child of 'inventory' under the root:

 *   `.inventory.mountain_bikes`
 *   `inventory["mountain_bikes"]`